Ultimate Alaska Photo Tour

 Wildlife is unpredictable, BUT this location is reliable for seeing brown bears in close proximity.
 At this time of year, we would expect to see at least 10 different brown bears per day.
-On our last visit, we counted 30 different bears on one special day.
+On our last visit, we counted 40 different bears on one special day, including 20 cubs.
 Of course, volume does not equate to great photography opportunities.
 And we are lucky because in this location we can usually spend time with individual bears and get to know their personalities.

 What other wildlife can we see?

 We will definitely see salmon, lots of salmon!
 We are also likely to see ptarmigans, mergansers, bald eagles, and too many seagulls that will constantly photobomb your shots.